 “It’s a ministry of presence,” Father Piasta said.
 “At its core is being an open and friendly human being to someone else, being open to the humanity of others and simply embracing their needs at a particular time.”
 Sometimes that entails giving arriving passengers directions to connecting flights or answering what he says is the most common question, “Where is the nearest restroom?”

 At Mass on a recent Monday, the half-dozen worshippers included airport workers on their lunch break from posts in different terminals at JFK.
-Among the intercessions was a prayer for those who are stranded and the people who come to their aid.
+Among the intercessions was a prayer for those who were stranded and the people who came to their aid.

-Father Piasta said his first large-scale experience of aiding the stranded happened in February 2010 shortly after he was appointed chaplain.
-Ash from a volcanic eruption in Iceland grounded flights in Europe and caused large-scale disruptions to air travel around the world.
+Father Piasta said his first large-scale experience of aiding the stranded happened in February 2010, shortly after he was appointed chaplain.
+Ash from a volcanic eruption in Iceland grounded flights in Europe and caused large-scale disruptions to air travel worldwide.
 Airport authorities used the area outside Our Lady of the Skies and the other denominational worship spaces to set up 400 cots for travelers.

 Father Piasta is one of four chaplains at JFK.
 In addition to the rabbi, there is a Lutheran pastor and an imam.
 “We are constantly educating one another,” he said.

-Our Lady of the Skies is not a parish, but Father Piasta offers the sacraments, spiritual direction, Rite of Christian Initiation for Adults, critical incident stress management, assistance for grieving passengers and Masses for traveling groups.
+Our Lady of the Skies is not a parish, but Father Piasta offers the sacraments, spiritual direction, Rite of Christian Initiation for Adults, critical incident stress management, assistance for grieving passengers, and Masses for traveling groups.
 It is not unusual for him to be asked to meet an arriving passenger whose family member has died during his or her absence.
-Father Piasta said he and a U.S. Customs and Border Protection agent meet the person on board the plane, share the sad news and invite them to pray if they want and go to Father Piasta’s office.
-The customs official expedites the passenger’s reentry and collects luggage.
+Father Piasta said he and a U.S. Customs and Border Protection agent met the person on board the plane, shared the sad news, and invited them to pray if they wanted and go to Father Piasta’s office.
+The customs official expedites the passenger’s reentry and collects the luggage.

 He also described spending many hours with an international supermodel who was “sitting on the floor having a breakdown in the chapel” over the loss of a modeling contract.
 “Security was ready to take her out,” the chaplain recalled, but they moved to his office and talked for four hours before she abruptly stood and left.